LTUC/amman-dotnet-401d2/Curriculum/Class05/facilitator/README.md

 Included in the DemoCode folder is an example of a diagram that you can draw with the class as you go over the OOP principles.
 There is also the code base when converting the diagram to Visual Studio.

+## Lab Notes
+Today is part 1 of a 2 part lab.
+In today's lab they will:
+1. Draw/plan out a hierarchy chart of classes.
+This drawing should be present in their lab README.
+2. Implement the classes and behaviors within Visual Studio.
+The hierarchy chart should match the implementation.
+3. Tests to prove the OOP principles.

 ## What changed from yesterday?
 N/A